magento/merchdocs/src/marketing/email-template-message.md

 ## Step 3.
 Update the configuration

 The Currently Used For breadcrumb trail at the top of the Template Information section shows where the template is used.
-In this example the template configuration is located on the Customer Configuration page, in the Create New Account Options section, and in the Default Welcome Email field.
+In this example, the template configuration is located on the Customer Configuration page, in the Create New Account Options section, and in the Default Welcome Email field.

 |Page|Customer Configuration|
 |Section|Create New Account Options|